markdumay/ghost-backend/README.md

 printf password > secrets/restic_password
 ```

-Next you will need to configure the tokens required to connect with your cloud storage provider.
-Below example defines the tokens for [Backblaze B2]. *Ghost-backend* automatically stages any Docker secret starting with the prefix `STAGE_`.
+Next, you will need to configure the tokens required to connect with your cloud storage provider.
+The below example defines the tokens for [Backblaze B2]. *Ghost-backend* automatically stages any Docker secret starting with the prefix `STAGE_`.
 In below example, `STAGE_B2_ACCOUNT_ID` becomes available as `B2_ACCOUNT_ID` for restic.
 This [link][restic_integration] provides an overview of the tokens required for each supported cloud provider.
 Be sure to replace `XXX` with the correct values.

 ```console
 printf XXX > secrets/STAGE_B2_ACCOUNT_ID